 Westend61/Getty Images

-The main signs of autism in adult males are the same as in all other groups but may manifest slightly differently.
-They include:
+The main signs of autism in adult males are the same as in all other groups, but they may manifest slightly differently.

 • Differences in nonspeaking communication: A person might not pick up on nonspeaking cues or may not give typical nonspeaking signals.
-For example, they might not smile in situations where others do or might not be able to tell when another person is bored, afraid, or uncomfortable.
+For example, they might not smile when others do or be unable to tell when another person is bored, afraid, or uncomfortable.

-• Differences in social-emotional exchanges: A person may follow different cultural scripts for interaction.
-They might have difficulty making eye contact, talking quickly and extensively about their interests, not recognizing another person’s emotions, or not initiating social interactions.
+• Differences in social-emotional exchanges: A person may follow different scripts for interaction.
+They might have difficulty making eye contact, talk quickly and extensively about their interests, not recognize another person’s emotions, or find it hard to describe their own.

-• Differences in understanding relationships: A person may find relationships difficult, be uninterested in having relationships, or find it difficult to share interests with another person.
-For example, a man might not want to date or have difficulty attracting romantic partners.
+• Differences in understanding relationships: A person may find relationships difficult, be uninterested in having relationships, or find it challenging to share interests with another person.
+For example, an autistic person might not want to date or have difficulty attracting romantic partners.

 • Repetitive movements: Autism can cause someone to make stereotyped, repetitive movements that look like twitches or stimming.
 These movements can also be verbal.
 A person might repeat things they hear under their breath, obsess over lining things up, or have unusual patterns of movement.